Latest List of Famous Failed Australian Startups and Businesses 2022

 Before we end or as they say “on an ending note” – Dear business owners please avoid tax evasion.

 Come on, Mates!
 Don’t rip the government.
-They use the money to fund our schools, hospitals and build the roads your business uses every day.
+They use the money to fund our schools, and hospitals and build the roads your business uses every day.